 Upon completing all program requirements, the candidate may be recommended by the Department of Teacher Education to the Colorado Department of Education (CDE) for initial licensure.
 These requirements include, but are not limited to: all program coursework, proficiencies, field hours, student teaching, a 2.75 cumulative GPA, and graduation.

 Application forms for initial licensure are at the Colorado Department of Education Web site.
 The candidate submits the CDE form and Verification of Completion of Approved Educator Preparation Program to the undergraduate office in the Department of Teacher Education.
 After the appropriate records are reviewed, the verification form is signed by the Licensure Officer and emailed to the applicant.
 The candidate is responsible for all fees and costs.

-As a student entering a program for professional preparation to become a licensed teacher in the State of Colorado, you are responsible for understanding and following the requirements, procedures, and policies in the most current Adams State University Academic Catalog, the Initial Licensure Handbook, and additional program materials related to your specific licensure program, including your signed degree plan.
-If you have questions, or need clarification, contact the Department of Teacher Education.
-Failure to read and understand requirements for your program does not excuse you from responsibility for program compliance.
+Students entering a program for professional preparation to become a licensed teacher in the State of Colorado are responsible for understanding and following the requirements, procedures, and policies in the most current Adams State University Academic Catalog, the Initial Licensure Handbook, and additional program materials related to their specific licensure program, including their signed degree plan.
+For questions or clarification, contact the Department of Teacher Education.
+Failure to read and understand requirements for the program does not excuse students from responsibility for program compliance.

 An overview is provided each semester during an information session on basic professional and academic expectations.
 This is required of all ED 200 students.
 Evidence of attendance and signed agreement of compliance with requirements, procedures, and policies is required.

 Information in the most current Adams State University Academic Catalog, which is accurate at the time of publication, takes precedence over other published ASU information, except in the case of requirements from the State of Colorado and other accrediting agencies.